FHO+: Hourly rate

 • Patient-specific clinical teaching to undergraduates, residents and/or fellows arising from direct patient care

-The rate for indirect care is the same whether this is done while you are in-office or out-of-office.
+The rate for indirect care is the same whether this is done while you are in office or out of the office.

 Q313 – Clinical Administration Time: Time you spend on non-patient-specific tasks that require the professional expertise of a physician for management of your roster or all patients of the FHO, such as: